-The Corporation employs hedging techniques utilizing over-the-counter derivative instruments to manage the gas commodity price exposure inherent in the purchase, storage, and sale of natural gas in its everyday service to associated members and utilities.
+The Corporation employs hedging techniques utilizing over-the-counter derivative instruments to manage the gas commodity price exposure inherent in the purchase, storage, and sale of natural gas in its everyday service to Members and Project Participants.
 During the reporting period, the Corporation was party to two categories of hedging instruments:

-- 1) Fixed-payer natural gas commodity swaps, to hedge the variability of cash flows related to Fixed Price Agreements with member utilities in which the Corporation is obligated to pay the NYMEX-Henry Hub monthly settlement price in exchange for a fixed price paid by the member utility, for an agreed upon term and based on predetermined monthly settlement volumes.
-The fixed-payer swaps are with various counterparties who are obligated to pay the NYMEX-Henry Hub monthly settlement prices in exchange for fixed prices paid by the Corporation, based on identical terms in the Fixed Price Agreements. - 2) Fixed-receiver natural gas commodity swaps, to hedge the fair value of Prepaid Natural Gas Sales Agreements, entered into in conjunction with the Series 2006 A, B, & C Gas Project Revenue Bonds, in which the Corporation has agreed to prepurchase certain volumes of natural gas at certain delivery points based on a fixed price.
-The fixed-receiver swaps are with a counterparty who is obligated to pay fixed prices in exchange for payment by the Corporation of the first-of-the-month Index prices for gas at the various delivery points, based on identical terms in the Prepaid Natural Gas Sales Agreements.
+- 1) Fixed-payer natural gas commodity swaps, to hedge the variability of cash flows related to Fixed Price Agreements with Members or Project Participants in which the Corporation is obligated to pay the NYMEX-Henry Hub monthly settlement price in exchange for a fixed price paid by the member utility, for an agreed upon term and based on predetermined monthly settlement volumes.
+The fixed-payer swaps are with various counterparties who are obligated to pay the NYMEX-Henry Hub monthly settlement prices in exchange for fixed prices paid by the Corporation, based on identical terms in the fixed price agreements. - 2) Fixed-receiver natural gas commodity swaps, to hedge the fair value of Prepaid Natural Gas Sales Agreements, entered into in conjunction with the Series 2006 A, B, & C Gas Project Revenue Bonds and the Series 2017 A Gas Project Revenue Bonds, in which the Corporation has prepaid for certain volumes of natural gas at certain delivery points based on a fixed price.
+The fixed-receiver swaps are with a single counterparty who is obligated to pay fixed prices in exchange for payment by the Corporation of the first-of-the-month Index prices for gas at the various delivery points, based on identical terms in the J. Aron I, J. Aron II, and 2017 Purchase Agreements.

 Under GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, the Corporation must adhere to guidelines addressing the recognition, measurement, and disclosure of information regarding derivative instruments.
-The Statement defines derivative instruments and items that may be hedged, provides criteria for "hedging derivative instruments" and "investment derivative instruments", prescribes methods for determining "effectiveness" as a hedging derivative instrument, and outlines accounting and financial statement reporting and disclosure requirements.
+The Statement defines derivative instruments and items that may be hedged, provides criteria for "hedging derivative instruments" and "investment derivative instruments," prescribes methods for determining "effectiveness" as a hedging derivative instrument, and outlines accounting and financial statement reporting and disclosure requirements.

-By applying the consistent critical terms methodology, the Corporation has determined that each of its hedge positions is "effective", and is thus a hedging derivative instrument under GASB 53.
-As such, the fair market value of derivative positions is recorded as a deferred inflow or deferred outflow on the balance sheets, depending on whether the value is positive or negative from the Corporation's perspective.
+By applying the consistent critical terms methodology, the Corporation has determined that each of its hedge positions is "effective," and is thus a hedging derivative instrument under GASB 53.
+As such, the fair market value of derivative positions is recorded as a deferred inflow or deferred outflow on the balance sheet, depending on whether the value is positive or negative from the Corporation's perspective.
 The Corporation will continue to assess the effectiveness of each hedge, on an annual basis, applying one of the methodologies prescribed under GASB 53.